kirjavascript/Flex2/README.md

 Much inspiration has come from the tools SonMapEd, SpritePlotter, and SonikSprite - with ideas being combined and improved upon.

-There is a fair amount of hidden behaviour in this application, reading this document is highly recommended before use.
+Because of hidden behaviour in this application, reading this document is recommended before use.

 ## Controls